synechron-finlabs/quorum-maker/README.md

 ## Contract Deployment

 Smart contracts can be deployed from Quorum Maker.
-Uses can choose solidity files (Even multiple contracts !) and deploy them publicaly or privetly.
+Users can choose solidity files (Even multiple contracts !) and deploy them publicaly or privately.

 1. Multiple contracts can be uploaded via the Compile and Deploy Tab
 2. The source .sol files are compiled using solc and subsequently deployed
 3. The deployment is done either publicly or privately
-4. In case of private deployment the public keys of the concerned parties are sent from UI
+4. In case of private deployment the public keys of the concerned parties are sent from the UI
 5. The list of network participants and their corresponding public keys are fetched using a REST API call
 6. Error messages that occur from compilation failures are also displayed on UI All the deployed contracts are easily accessible from the UI in the format contractAddress_contractName and contain the corresponding ABI, Bytecode and JSON